cole-cp/cole-cp.github.io/_pages/research.md

 title: "Research"
 ---
 ## Dissertation ##
-Chapter 1: Effect of Income in Early Childhood: New Evidence Using Census Data and Tax Discontinuities (Job Market Paper)
+Chapter 1: Effect of Family Income in Early Childhood on Child and Adult Outcomes: New Evidence Using Census Data and Tax Discontinuities (Job Market Paper)
 : [[dissertation abstract]](assets/papers/Cole_Dissertation_Abstract.pdf)

 Chapter 2: How Well Do Record Linkage Algorithms Perform?
 Lessons from US Historical Data